 Take control of your time and your space again.
 Do not let intruders or thieves come in to rob you of these.
 Things – possessions ( which are not either beautiful or useful) will rob you of your space, your peace of mind and your money.
 They will also steal your time from you because you have to work to pay for them.
 The advertisements, the flyers, and pamphlets, not to mention the lure of shopping centers, all try to grab our attention, our time, and our money.

 Turn off and tune out the distractions.
 These are the voices, or should I say the useless noise that tells you what you should have, what you should buy and what you should pay attention to.
 Honestly, who cares what the “noise” thinks?
 These distractions will also rob you of your time.
 Think about social media.
 Have you ever calculated how many minutes are spent on social media in a day?
 And for what?
-Nothing except time wasting useless information.
+Nothing except time-wasting useless information.

 “Keep it simple and focus on what matters.
 Don’t let yourself be overwhelmed”. – Confucius

-Step 5: Reconnect With New Habits
+Step 5: Develop New Habits